gabrieldansereau/ms_downscaling_metawebs/README.md

 number of links showed some areas with mismatches, both regarding the median estimates and regarding the within-ecoregion variability ([@Fig:ecoregion_bivariates]).
-Median values for the ecoregions showed a similar bivariate distribution with ecoregions in the south mostly displaying high species richness and a high number of links ([@Fig:ecoregion_bivariates]A).
-The northernmost ecoregions (Canadian High Artic Tundra and Davis Highlands Tundra) displayed higher richness (based on the quantile rank) compared to the number or links.
+Median values for the ecoregions showed a similar bivariate distribution, with ecoregions in the south mostly displaying high species richness and a high number of links ([@Fig:ecoregion_bivariates]A).
+The northernmost ecoregions (Canadian High Artic Tundra and Davis Highlands Tundra) displayed higher richness (based on the quantile rank) compared to the number of links.
 Inversely, ecoregions further south (Canadian Low Artic Tundra, Northern Canadian Shield Taiga, Southern Hudson Bay Taiga) ranked higher for the number of links than for species richness.
 On the other hand, within-ecoregion